Volutedberet/VertexLighting/README.md

     -The activation distance is changable
     (Intended for main enviroment lighting, since they are a middle ground between static and realtime, offering performance even when there is a lot of them, but they can still cast lighting on dynamic surfaces when needed)

+-4 light modes:
+    -lit (Lights rendered as normal)
+    -Unlit (No lighting)
+    -Light Debug (Only the lighting is rendered) -Vertex Debug (Displays a gradient that helps you see how geometry dense the area is)

 -Adjustable update rate, to get even chunkier results

+-Custom main shader, that supports detail textures

 -3 Demo Scenes, showcasing a setup for each lighting mode
 ```